pivotal/docs-tas-adapter/overview.md

 Application Service Adapter aims to provide compatibility with [Cloud Foundry](https://www.cloudfoundry.org/) client interfaces to existing users of [Tanzu Application Service for VMs](https://tanzu.vmware.com/application-service) (TAS for VMs) while running on top of Kubernetes and integrating with the components of [Tanzu Application Platform](https://tanzu.vmware.com/application-platform).
 Development teams using TAS for VMs tooling, such as the Cloud Foundry command-line interface (cf CLI) and other clients of the Cloud Foundry API (CAPI), can then maintain their familiar workflows while their platform teams transition their infrastructure and deployments to Kubernetes.

-The following diagram shows a high level architecture of Application Service Adapter with user flows:
+The following diagram shows a high level architecture of Application Service Adapter with user flows.
+These are also described below.

 ![Application Service Adapter architecture diagram with user flows](images/architecture.png)